Saving and loading files

 Introduction

 For some of our datatypes we provide a way to save them in and load them from JSON format.
-This is still experimental and it will take some time until all corners of OSCAR are covered by this effort.
-The goal of this effort is threefold:
+The most common OSCAR types are supported, but it will take some time until all corners of OSCAR are covered by this effort.
+Our overall goal is threefold:

 • Avoid recomputation by providing an easy way to store data.